 judicial power of the United States, shall be vested in one Supreme Court

-consisting of no more than nine judges and in such inferior courts as the
+consisting of nine judges and in such inferior courts as the Congress may from

-Congress may from time to time ordain and establish.
-The judges, both of the
+time to time ordain and establish.
+The judges, both of the supreme and inferior

-supreme and inferior courts, shall hold their offices during good behavior, and
+courts, shall hold their offices during good behavior, and shall, at stated

 brought by citizens or the several states to challenge acts of Congress, the

-authority;--to all cases affecting ambassadors, other public ministers and
+all cases affecting ambassadors, other public ministers, and consuls; to all

 judicial power of the United States shall not be construed to extend to any